This post may contain affiliate links. Read my disclosure policy.

-These donuts are best served about 10 minutes after the glaze is added, but they can be stored and saved for later as well!
+As mentioned, these donuts are best served about 10 minutes after the glaze is added.
+But they can be stored and saved for later as well!
 Leftover donuts will stay good for a day or two at room temperature, and are even better if you give them a few seconds in the microwave.
 Just make sure they’re stored in an airtight container.

 This recipe gives you those classic, bakery-style glazed donuts.
 But there are tons of ways to dress them up and make them different!

 - Coat with Cinnamon Sugar: Instead of coating your donuts with the homemade glaze, you can cover them in a mixture of cinnamon and sugar.
 If the cinnamon sugar isn’t sticking to the donuts, brush them with a little more butter before dipping them in.

 - Top with Chocolate: You can also give them a dip in this Easy Fudge Sauce or try the glazed from these Gluten Free Chocolate Donuts.

 - Make Maple Glaze: Try adding maple extract into the glaze instead of vanilla extract or pure maple syrup instead of milk.
 This will give your glaze an irresistible maple flavor!